-L. Jan Marshall is a Clinical Instructor at the University of Texas at Arlington College of Nursing and Health Innovation since August 2007.
-She taught Foundamentals of Nursing clinical for five years prior to coming to the University of Texas at Arlington.
+L. Jan Marshall has been a Clinical Instructor at the University of Texas at Arlington College of Nursing and Health Innovation since August 2007 and was promoted to Assistant Clinical Professor in spring 2016.
+Mrs. Marshall taught Foundamentals of Nursing clinical for five years prior to coming to the University of Texas at Arlington.
 Most of her nursing experience included intensive coronary care, school nursing, and infection control.
 Prior to becoming a nurse, L. Jan Marshall was a Microbiologist with a registry in pathogenic bacteriology and mycology.

 Faculty of record for 19 Junior I students taking blood pressures and 8 students teaching wellness topics to retired UTA employees, current staff, and students on the second floor lounge at the MAC on October 15, 2015 from 11:15 am until 1 pm.
 Amber Collins attended and brought sandwiches from McAllister’s for students and participants.
 The food was paid for by the tobacco fund.

 Fall into Wellness Project of Wellness Committee.
 I was present for the start-up of the walk activity at the MAC room 139 on October 22, 2015 with Eunice Currie, Amber Collins, and Kevin Schuck, and Jeremy Roden.
 Participants walked either in 139 which has a 1/16 mile track and the front which has a 1/9 mile track.
 I was present from 11:15 am until 12:15 pm.
 The activity was complete by 1 pm.

 Presentation given for Tasha Johnson, RA of Loft's Apartments for students living at the Loft's.
 We covered time management, campus facilities, and "the house in your head" stress management skills.